 What is Plantar Fasciitis?

-As one of the most common causes of heel pain, plantar fasciitis is the painful swelling of the plantar fascia, the fibrous band of tissue that connects the heel bone with the toes.
+Plantar Fasciitis is one of the most common causes of heel pain.
+Plantar fasciitis is the painful swelling of the plantar fascia, the fibrous band of tissue that connects the heel bone with the toes.
 The plantar fascia ligament provides support for the heel and arches of the foot.
 When the ligament is stretched beyond its normal range of motion or strained, the tissue becomes inflamed and swollen.
 The swelling ultimately results in a constant, dull ache or a sharp stabbing pain in the heel of the foot when walking or standing.
 The board-certified podiatrists at American Foot & Leg Specialists are experts in treating plantar fasciitis and providing long term relief.

 Symptoms and Treatment